 Reduce speed and shift to a lower gear before you start down a long or steep downgrade.
-If you don't shift down, you might have to use your brakes so much that they get hot and no longer work well.
-On a long uphill grade, shift down to a lower gear and reduce your speed and reduce your speed to around 45 mph (70 km/h) to reduce the possibility of engine and transmission overheating.
+If you don't shift down, you might have to use your brakes so much that they would get hot and no longer work well.

+On a long uphill grade, shift down to a lower gear and reduce your speed to around 45 mph (70 km/h) to reduce the possibility of engine and transmission overheating.

-If your trailer weighs more than 2,000 pounds (908 kg), you should drive in "D or 3" instead of Overdrive.
-This allows the torque convertor clutch to engage and allowing the transmission to run cooler.
+If your trailer weighs more than 2,000 pounds (900 kg), you should drive in DRIVE (D or 3) instead of OVERDRIVE (1).
+This allows the torque convertor clutch to engage and the transmission to run cooler.